 The Result: It nailed the first part.
 It correctly found that 49 people added the item to their cart, but zero started the checkout.
 It pinpointed a 100% drop-off right after the add-to-cart step.

 But on the second part of the question, it fell flat.
-It admitted it couldn't find any user properties related to the drop-off and gave generic advice like "check if the button is working."
+It admitted it could not find any user properties related to the drop-off and gave generic advice like "check if the button is working."

-Our Verdict: It Finds the 'What,' Not the 'Why'.
+Our Verdict: It Finds the 'What' but Not the 'Why'.

 The AI was great at spotting a massive red flag that any marketer would need to investigate immediately.
-But the real value comes from discovering why it's happening.
+But the real value comes from discovering why it is happening.
 Is a specific browser bugged?
 Is a certain country seeing errors?
-The Advisor couldn't connect those dots, which is where basic reporting ends and real analysis begins.
+Ask Advisor could not connect those dots, which is where basic reporting ends and real analysis begins.

 Test 3: The Behavioral User Comparison